 As I got older I realized that swimming was a great sport that would be easy on my joints and keep me in shape but just never could get into it and doing laps just seemed boring.

-Two pieces of equipment made a huge difference for me, the first was being able to listen to my favorite music using this waterproof case by H20 Audio for my ipod Shuffle (honestly without music I get bored doing laps) and the Garmin Forerunner 935 watch for tracking my workouts and progress.
+Two pieces of equipment made a huge difference for me, the first was being able to listen to my favorite music using this waterproof case by H20 Audio for my iPod Shuffle (honestly without music I get bored doing laps) and the Garmin Swim 2 watch for tracking my workouts and progress.

 Best Watches For Swimming